 Provides actual, on-the-job work experience on a paying or non-paying (volunteer) basis in a criminal justice profession or other approved related situation.
 Emphasizes successful work experience, with emphasis on identifying and solving problems.
-Completers should be qualified to work in the Criminal Justice profession.
-May be repeated for a maximum of 8 credits toward graduation.
+May be repeated for a maximum of 12 credits toward graduation.
 May be graded credit/no credit.

 Provides students access to law enforcement agencies, prisons, detention centers, courts and institutions dealing with criminals and delinquents.
 Includes 2-3 weeks of intense classroom instruction, interviews, and lectures by practitioners in the field and several on-site visits of varying duration.
 Course may be repeated five times for a total of 6 hours of credit.